Zero-Downtime Database Migrations

 Data Safety Nets: Backup Tables

-Schema checkpoints protect structure, but when a migration transforms or removes data (merging columns, changing data types, dropping tables with data), you need a data safety net.
+Schema-level rollback (re-deploying a prior state definition) protects structure, but when a migration transforms or removes data — merging columns, changing data types, dropping tables with data — you need a data safety net.
 The approach is simple: before a destructive data operation, copy the affected data into a backup table (e.g., _backup_user_name_20260329).
 Keep it for a defined retention period, whether that is 7 days, 30 days, or whatever your team agrees on.
 If something goes wrong, the original data is right there.

 Blue-Green Database Deployments